Harlem Globetrotters Petition NBA To Become League's 31st Franchise: 'Don't Get It Twisted; Basketball Would Not Be What It Is Today Without Us'

 — Harlem Globetrotters (@Globies) June 22, 2021

-The Globetrotters point to their influence in growing the game globally, stating that the league has been to 17 countries while the Globetrotters have visited 122 over the course of their existence.
+The Globetrotters also point to their influence in growing the game globally, stating that the league has been to 17 countries while the Globetrotters have visited 122 over the course of their existence.
+They state that while they love what the NBA has done, the Globetrotter influence on basketball is undeniable.

+“Don’t get us wrong, we love what y’all have done recently and we are proud of how your players are standing up to make a difference in their communities.
+But don’t get it twisted; basketball would not be what it is today without us,” the letter states.

 Finally, the letter calls on the league to prove that it believes what it has been saying in regards to social justice.